Four Reasons to Capture and Document Tribal Knowledge

 Tribal knowledge—the highly-specialized, unwritten, and unshared knowledge that employees collect throughout their employment—can be an inherent risk to IT departments.
 That’s because it’s difficult, if not impossible, to discover using automated discovery tools or to capture manually through formal processes.

-- Tribal knowledge is usually spread throughout an organization and owners of this knowledge aren’t always available when the information is needed.
-That’s why people with tribal knowledge get called into the office on weekends and at odd hours—because someone is encountering unexpected difficulties while updating or installing new technologies.
+- It’s usually spread throughout an organization and owners of this knowledge aren’t always available when the information is needed.
+That’s why people with tribal knowledge get called into the office on weekends and at odd hours—because someone has had unexpected difficulties while updating or installing new technologies.

 - People forget what they learn, so the verbal transfer of knowledge is unreliable—especially when the information isn’t needed at the time the verbal transfer occurs.